bsltx/alto-mock-ui/README.md

 - Kabob nav is fully interactive and smooth scrolls the user to the appropriate sections.

-- I only included image and font assets that I used from the provided folder in order to reduce asset download.
+- I only included image and font assets that I used from the provided folder.

 - I did not scale up icon sizes with the responsive design because the PNG quality deteriorated quickly.